Jmcgee01125/QuickSuite/QuickCompress/README.txt

 By opening QuickCompress.bat, eleven variables become available:
 	UseSmartBitrate - Automatically determines the bitrate to obtain a given file size (default: 1).
-	TargetOutputSizeKB - The size, in KB (not Kb), of the output file.
-8000 = 8 MB, the Discord file limit (default: 8000).
+	TargetOutputSizeKB - The size, in Kb (not KB), of the output file.
+8192 Kb = 8 MB, the Discord file limit (default: 8192).
 	WarnForLowDetailThresholdMP4 - If the bitrate is below this number when using mp4, warn the user.
 Prevents terrible quality output (default: 512).
 	WarnForLowDetailThresholdWebm - Same as above, but for automatic bitrate of Webm (default: 256). mbr - Maximum bitrate used when UseSmartBitrate is disabled (default: 2000).